slowernews/wisdom-tldr/chapters/chapter_1_self.md

 *'Believe you can, and you’re halfway there.'*

 If you say it with confidence, you are who you say you are.
 You're only as good as your next speech.

-> *'A speech is a performance.
-Authenticity is crucial.'*

 Don’t wait for someone to tell you that you are special.
+You should look at rejection as a tool that reveals incompatibility instead of evidence of your unworthiness or inadequateness.
+Let go of your ego and your need for validation.
 If the universe didn't need you, you wouldn't be here.

-> *'You should look at rejection as a tool that reveals incompatibility instead of evidence of your unworthiness or inadequateness.'*

 > *'Having a low opinion of yourself is not modesty.
 It’s self-destruction.' -- Bobby Sommer*

 > *'Value yourself.
 The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*

-> *'Let go of your ego and your need for validation.'*

 > *'The problem with the world is that the intelligent people are full of doubts while the stupid ones are full of confidence.' -- Charles Bukowski*